6) Carlos Sainz Jr., 86%

 5) Daniel Ricciardo, 87%

 Renault lured Ricciardo away from Red Bull for 2019, and expectation were high for their star driver.
 His debut race was a disaster, losing his front wing after just a few seconds.
 Over the next few races he took time to adjust to his new surroundings, before establishing a clear edge over Nico Hülkenberg.
 As noted previously, Ricciardo seems at his best in a stronger car, and it’s when the Renault was most competitive that he was able to extract the most.
-The lack of a podium finish was a reflection of how far into the midfield Renault were, and a stark reminder of how Ricciardo let go of a Red Bull seat for an opportunity to lead a team, which ultimately never really came to fruition.
+The lack of a podium finish was a reflection of how far into the midfield Renault were.
+It is also a stark reminder of how Ricciardo let go of a Red Bull seat for an opportunity to lead a team, which ultimately never really came to fruition.

 4) Max Verstappen, 91%